Modernism on the East Coast

 Toshiko Kinoshita on Japanese Modern Heritage Houses

 Architectural historian Toshiko Kinoshita is a director of the Heritage Houses Trust in Tokyo.
 She also runs the contemporary housing organization Community Housing with her husband Juan Ordonez.
-Toshiko will be a speaker at our upcoming Fifth International Iconic Houses Conference in New Canaan 15-18 May.
+Toshiko was a speaker at our Fifth International Iconic Houses Conference in New Canaan 15-18 May 2018.
+Her lecture can be watched in the (below) link.

 Why did you set up Heritage Houses Trust?